cbaggers/injectables/README.md

     #@var-name will return the injected value if there is one or will return nil.

     Both of these can be *setf*'d

+    (flush 'var-name) will clear the injected value

+    (flush-all) will clear all injected values

 INJECTABLE VARIABLES ARE CONSIDERED HARMFUL